 - You have had legal issues or physical problems because of opioids but continue to use

 Any of these signs should be red flags that something is wrong.
 If you are concerned about your opioid use, seek help right away.
-You can talk with your doctor or a loved one about getting professional help to treat an opiate addiction.
+You can talk with your doctor, one of the rehabs in PA or a loved one about getting professional help to treat an opiate addiction.
 You should get help finding a professional detox and treatment facility and start on the path to recovery and a life free from the opioid addiction.
 You aren’t alone and you can recover—you just need the support to recover and heal.

 At DreamLife Recovery—in the beautiful nature of western Pennsylvania—our team of compassionate professionals are here for you and ready to help you start healing from addiction to opioids.
 Call us to begin your recovery and take steps towards a healthier, more fulfilling life where addiction is only a part of your past.